 What is an API in web development?

 In web development, many software vendors create APIs to allow third-party applications to access functionality and data in a secure way.

 This has the advantage of providing pre-existing functionality to teams so they don’t have to reinvent the wheel when putting applications together.

-The best way to understand what APIs do is through real-world scenarios.
+The best way to understand what an API does is through real-world scenarios.
 Here, we look at three commonly used examples.

 So when are you using APIs?
 Have you ever checked live bus times on your phone?
 Or monitored traffic during rush hour?
 If you answered yes (you did), you’ve been using APIs for years and it’s been pulling data to make sure you get home on time!

 The API is the middleman – it creates a handshake between the software you use and the data you need.
 This gives users the data they need for a specific purpose.
 Say you want to create a blog that reviews travel gear.
 After waxing lyrical about a certain backpack – you decide that you would like your readers to buy this item on your site.
 Using Amazon’s API – which allows you to access product information – all of your avid readers will be able to purchase from your blog!
 Adding a whole new layer of interactivity to your blog.

 An easier example of an API working its magic is when you buy movie tickets online.
 When you select the movie and enter your credit card details, an API will transmit data to another app that verifies your information and processes the payment.
 Once confirmed, the verification application allows the tickets to be released.

 How is an API different from a web page?